 Program duration: Two full days (usually over one weekend)

-Perfect for: High school students who are deaf or hard of hearing, with oral communication
+Perfect for: High school students who are deaf or hard of hearing

 Upcoming dates: View the calendar